pnts/methodandmatter/source/essays/end-of-a-cycle.html.md

 ---
-title: At the End of a Cycle - Guided Reflections Across Transitional Thresholds
+title: At the End of a Cycle
 subtitle: Guided reflections across transitional thresholds.
 date: December 13, 2022
 description: A guide to reflecting on what came before and preparing for what is to come.